Qua-9-9-1/ASCII_photo/README.md

 # ASCII_photo
-Program in ruby to convert a picture in ASCII art
+Program in ruby to convert a picture into ASCII art

 ## Installation